The first thing you need to know: bed sores

 Bed sores, also known as pressure ulcers or decubitis ulcers, are not scratches or scrapes.
 They are not “surface” injuries or blemishes.
-Bed sores are a breakdown of the body’s largest organ.
-Bed sores are dangerous gaps in the body’s first line of defense against infection and life-threatening disease.
+They are a breakdown of the body’s largest organ and they are dangerous gaps in the body’s first line of defense against infection and life-threatening disease.

 Think of your skin as a suit of armor.

 Every weak point in that armor is an opportunity for infection to threaten your internal health.
 While natural openings in the skin (the mouth, eyes, nose, etc.) have built-in defenses against disease, bed sores are like an open door, a gap in your armor through which infection can pass freely.